sayakbanerjee1999/Real-time-Arrhythmia-Detector/README.md

 The training accuracy is 94.95%.
 F1 score parameters have been calculated on the test set of the 2017 Physionet Computing in Cardiology challenge dataset.
 F1n score of ~91%, F1a score of ~79%, F1o and F1p scores of ~73% with an overall F1 score of 81% is obtained from the model.
 The accuracy score for the test set is 84.64%.

-The code will be made public as soon as the paper is put into public domain by IEEE (expected by mid-March)
+The code is now publicly available.